themmj/tme/README.md

 `doc-puml`|create plant uml diagrams located in tme/doc/puml `doc-puml-svg`|create svg files from plant uml diagrams located in tme/doc/svg

+To generate svg files from the plant uml diagrams [plantuml.jar](https://plantuml.com/download) has to be in the PATH of the system when initializing CMake.
+If it was not in the PATH originally and has been added after the setup, running the `setup` once again should add `doc-puml-svg` to the available make targets and also build them.
+Both the plant uml files and svg files (located in the tme/doc/puml and tme/doc/svg directory respectively) are created for every folder in the tme/src folder.
+That way diagrams are created for individual systems and the bigger picture.

 # Grading criteria

 The following documents the required grading criteria in a structured way.
 It will present examples to illustrate the